-Blackfeet Names: Translating English Names Into Blackfoot
+Blackfeet Names: Translating English Into Blackfoot Indian writing

 One common request we get at our American Indian translation fundraiser is

-using a different alphabet to spell the same word--you don't actually need a translator who speaks Blackfoot to do it for you.
-You can do it yourself, for free!
+just a matter of using a different alphabet to spell the same word--you don't actually need a translator who speaks Blackfoot to do it

 First, of course, you will need a copy of the Blackfoot writing system.
 We have a tutorial online on